Research building

 Services

-• In accordance with the UMCG Research Code, a DMP is drawn up for each new research project and approved by the principal investigator.
+In accordance with the UMCG Research Code, a DMP must be drawn up for each new research project and be approved by the principal investigator prior to uploading it to the UMCG Research Register (PaNaMa).
 The official UMCG DMP template has been approved by the NWO and ZonMw, ensuring that UMCG research projects adhere to the research data management requirements of these funding agencies.
-A Research Data Management Awareness e-learning module is available to all UMCG researchers and staff, and is mandatory for GSMS PhD candidates.
-Additionally, it is mandatory for all researchers working with human subject data to complete a Privacy in Research (GDPR/AVG) e-learning module provided by the Privacy Working Organisation (PWO).

 • An effective Data Management Plan will help you in making your data FAIR.
 It will also serve as a blueprint for all data in the project, not only now, but also following completion of the study.
 The better the plan, the more likely it will be that your research will run smoothly (through good organization, storage, coding, clear documentation, etc.) and the higher the impact your data can have (e.g., for (re-)use, collaborations, citations) in the future.